blinkletter/UsingGAMESS/6_Pi_Orbitals.md

 | C2+H6+H8	| +0.468 |
 | Total	| +1.001 |

 We see that the ends of the allyl cation share the charge 50/50.
-This is consistent with the SHMO analysis, which would have placed the full charge of the group on the carbon atom alone (SHMO ignores all other atoms)
+This is consistent with the SHMO analysis, which would have placed the full charge of the group on the carbon atom alone (SHMO ignores the hydrogen atoms)

 ## Analysis of Molecular Orbitals